acheong08/EdgeGPT/README.md

   *The reverse engineering the chat feature of the new version of Bing*

-  *_Disclaimer: This is unofficial and can lead to the removing of your account from the Bing beta._*
+  *_Disclaimer: This is unofficial and can lead to the removing of your account from the Bing beta!_*

 </div>